Sylvexia/personal_research/2-27_Personal_Research.md

 # Debugging

-- There is a runtime specific for GDB debugging
+- There is a runtime program `run-onnx-lib` specific for GDB debugging
--
+- Document states that

 ```bash
 Debug/bin/onnx-mlir --preserveMLIR test_add.onnx